bio-tools/biohackathon2024-paper/paper/paper.md

 Schindler et al. [@PMID35111920] constructed a knowledge graph from software mentions in the scientific literature, differenting different types of software, such as applications, plugins, or operating systems, and types of mention, including usage, creation and deposition.
 The bio.tools corpus built primarily from primary publications would be expected to cover all types of mention, including describing the creation and availability (deposition) of the tool, as well as some use cases (usage).

-Different types of citation in Europe PMC (supportive, mentioning and contrastive).

 OpenEBench is providing technical and scientific benchmarks to assess software usage and popularity.
 However, like other approaches, it mostly bases on citations and thus might underestimate the impact of a software tool.